Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 • Power connection required

-CHECK PRICE: AMAZON CHECK PRICE: WALMART
+BUY AT AMAZON CHECK PRICE: WALMART

-Some converters will only work one way – from coaxial to optical, for example – so it’s important to buy the correct one for the job.
+Be careful when buying one of these.
+Some converters will only work one way – from coaxial to optical, for example.
+So it’s essential to buy the correct one for the job.

 The one suggested above is bi-directional, meaning you can convert digital audio signals either way – from coaxial to optical or from optical to coaxial.

-However, a converter that only works in one direction, might be slightly cheaper.
+However, a converter that only works in one direction might be slightly cheaper.

 The model suggested above also sends the signal from both outputs at the same time.